-Both courses include some Christian vocabulary lacking in other texts (with a Protestant and missionary emphasis), but otherwise covers essentially the same material as other Spanish 1 courses.
+Both courses include some Christian vocabulary (with a Protestant and missionary emphasis) but, otherwise, they cover essentially the same material as other Spanish 1 courses.

 To make things even more challenging, if you are using the teacher's editions (as I recommend), they instruct you to use an inductive, immersion approach.
 The teacher is instructed to speak only Spanish as much as possible and to use pictures or context, rather than translations to teach meaning and sentence constructions.
-Students are encouraged to figure out meaning from usage and applications, rather than memorizing vocabulary and rules.
+Students are encouraged to figure out the meaning from usage and applications, rather than memorizing vocabulary and rules.
 This does not mean that grammar coverage is weak; there is a solid grammatical foundation and the rules are covered.

 Spanish 2 follows the same format as Spanish 1, using excerpts from the Bible and cultural/political studies of Latin American countries.
 A complete third-year course is also available, although I have not reviewed it.